hirosystems/chainhook/README.md

 - [x] Save snippets as contracts that can be `contract-call?` when public functions or traits are detected
 - [ ] Ability to seed stx balances
 - [x] Test WASM builds in browser
+- [x] Ability to write Clarity contracts in Jupyter notebooks
 - [ ] Easier installation (via brew, etc)